Choosing to send your son to a boys’ boarding school in Perth is a major decision. Wesley College is an award-winning option.

 Everyone plays a part in creating an inclusive, studious, and fun environment for all our boarders, This includes our Senior boys who mentor and guide the younger levels.
-This relationship helps our younger and new students grow confident and adapt easily to their new boarding school environment
+This relationship helps our younger and new students grow confidence and adapt easily to their new boarding school environment

 The other relationship that is crucial to our successful program is the one between our staff and students.

 The bond that develops as the boys advance along their journey in boarding with their Year Level Co-ordinator (key pastoral care mentor) is central to their success and comfort at Wesley.
 This is supported by the way our staff strive to create a home-like environment for the students.
 Offering the comforts that they crave while still giving them the opportunity to be independent.
-Our team – including the Laundry, Health Centre, Kitchen and Cleaning and Boarding staff – are there to provide an environment that is enriching invigorating, challenging and compassionate.
+Our team – including the Laundry, Health Centre, Kitchen, Cleaning and Boarding staff – are there to provide an environment that is enriching, invigorating, challenging and compassionate.